sesamecare/stripe-mock/README.md

 This is meant to be a dynamic mock that mimics the internals of Stripe in terms of how entities relate to each other, what transitions they can go through, etc. There are other static mocks out there that will mimic just the API, but this is meant to be able to be a full replacement for running unit tests.

+## Design philosophy
+The intent is that this should be a drop-in replacement for actually talking to Stripe.
+As such, there are only two ways to interact with the Stripe mock:
+1. The `StripeMock` class
+2. The Stripe classes, such as `PaymentIntent` and `Customer` etc.

+This means that there is **no** access to the entities themselves, or any of the internals inside the Stripe mock.
+While it might be tempting to just set up your tests "directly" inside the mock's memory, this would be a bad idea, because it might let you validate invariants, and it might let you do things you could not possibly do if you were testing using a real Stripe connection.

+There are some exceptions, however.
+These exceptions are mostly to smooth the transition from using real Stripe testing to using a mock, and they are related to the boostrapping done in `StripeMock.reset()`.
+1. You can change the time using `StripeMock.adjustTime()` to let you set up things like subscriptions in the past.
+This is useful when migrating from using
+   Stripe testing, where you might rely on things you created in the past in Stripe.
+2. You can set the id for entities on creation by passing `StripeMock.OVERRIDE_ID_FOR_TESTING` in via the metadata.

+If you are starting from scratch, you should avoid using these features, as well as the bootstrapping, if possible.
+It would be better to create (and potentially destroy) the Stripe resources you need with each test.
+However, there are things that are hard to test, such as the passage of time, that are tricky to test without these features.
+Long-term this might be replaced by implementing Stripe's test clocks.

 # How do I use it?
 This example uses jUnit, but you can use any testing framework you would like.
 The idea is that you start and stop the mock rarely, and you reset the state as often as you would like.
 As you can see in this code base, it's easy to do this in an abstract base class for your tests, such as in